Regents, Honors or AP? Study hall or no? Virtual High School? Career and technical education?

 Meeting the graduation requirement of five elective credits is easier than you may think.
 Any courses beyond the minimum requirements (for example, taking a second year of a world language), count toward elective credits.

 Students are often surprised by the demands of Virtual High School courses.
 Online courses offered through Virtual High School provide students with the option to enroll in a broad range of classes not offered at TZHS.
 School counselors report that VHS classes may be as rigorous and demanding as students’ other coursework.
 Motivated, independent learners who are prepared for the added workload tend to be the most successful with VHS.

 Courses are run based on student course requests.
 Once all student course requests have been received, the high school leadership team begins building the master schedule for the upcoming school year.
 Class sections are built and teachers are assigned to best meet student requests while complying with district policies governing class size, budget constraints and state mandates.

 Although the School Counselors try to be as flexible as possible, scheduling changes may be difficult to accommodate after April 9th, the final date to request course overrides or submit course request changes.
 In many cases, a schedule change will result in a different lunch period or the loss of an elective due to conflict.
 With this in mind, students are strongly encouraged to be thoughtful and deliberate about the course requests they make in the winter for the following year.

 At a Glance: TZHS School Counseling Department Calendar

 - Fall: Scheduling adjustments, college application preparation with seniors, small group introduction meeting with freshmen, scheduled student counseling as needed

-- Spring: Annual evaluations for students with individualized education plans (IEPs), junior college conferences with students and parents, Naviance kickoff with sophomores and graduation certifications for seniors
+- Spring: Annual evaluations for students with individualized education plans (IEPs), ongoing junior college conferences with students and parents, Naviance kickoff with freshmen and sophomores

 - Summer: Summer coursework is posted, student schedules are finalized and posted before students return to school